tv2/.github/.github/ISSUE_TEMPLATE/README.md

 # Issue Templates

-This folder contains Issue Templates made available to all TV2 developers.
+This folder contains Issue Templates made available to all TV 2 developers.
 To use these templates, visit "Issues > New issue" in your repo, where these templates will show up as options for creating new issues.

 ## Epic